djeada/Databases-Notes/notes/01_introduction_to_databases/04_data_models.md

 Here:

-- **Multiple Parents and Children**: Students enroll in multiple courses, and courses have multiple students.
+- In the network model, entities can have **multiple parents and children**, such as students enrolling in multiple courses and courses having multiple students.
-- **Flexibility**: The network model handles complex relationships efficiently.
+- The model offers **flexibility**, efficiently managing and representing complex relationships between interconnected data points.

 While more flexible than the hierarchical model, the network model can become complicated to navigate and manage, especially as the number of relationships grows.